droan/django-last-seen/README.rst

 Keep trak of when a user has been last seen on a website.
 The last seen time is kept on the database

-The app is ready for django 1.5, it uses the AUTH_USER_MODEL setting to get the user model,
+The app is ready for python 3.7 and django 1.11, it uses the AUTH_USER_MODEL setting to get the user model,

 Installation